amietn/vcsi/README.md

 ## Installation

-vcsi is currently available for the following systems:
+vcsi is currently packaged for the following systems:

 | Linux packages | |
 | -------------- | --- |